 .
 2- After saying 'Good boy/girl', you'll casually leave without making a fuss what-so-ever.

 Don't turn around and offer comfort if you hear a whine or barking.
 You'll be taking steps to make sure your Pug is safe and comfortable.
-He may bark while you leave but with comforting toys, chews, possibly a window view and background music or TV playing, he may very well calm down once your down the road.
+He may bark while you leave; However, within a safe, designated area, with toys for entertainment, a companion toy, enough food and water, possibly a window view, and background music playing, he may very well calm down once you're down the road.